Case Studies can be found Here and Here (These are medical studies and have not been evaluated by the FDA).

 Over 60 cannabinoid molecules found in cannabis, can bind to cannabinoid receptors.
 Although different cannabinoids (like CBD and THC) cause different effects, they are all being used in similar fashion.

 The cannabis plant is great in aiding the human body and plays a part in improving many vital functions in the body.

-Cannabinoids such as CBD, CBN and THC fit into our CB1 And CB2 receptors like a lock and key, each having a specific effect on internal body processes.
+Cannabinoids such as CBD, CBG, CBN and THC fit into our CB1 And CB2 receptors like a lock and key, each having a specific effect on internal body processes.
 This network of receptors stretches around the entire body and helps to regulate bodily functions and maintain homeostasis.
 The endocannabinoid system helps the human body to manage pain, appetite, sleep, memory and more, as well as having powerful anti-inflammatory effects and aiding a healthy immune system.

 There are more than 20,000 terpenes, with more than a hundred in cannabis alone.
 Terpenes are volatile aromatic oils produced by cannabis as a natural defense mechanism against pests and disease.
 Like cannabinoids, terpenes are a product of the trichome.
 Many common plants produce the same terpenes also produced by the cannabis plant, including citrus fruits, herbs, and other medicinal plants.